 Next on my list of best Texas desserts is the spicy s’mores quesadilla.
 A subtle heat from cayenne pepper is tolerable for most people.
 Let’s see how Texans make s’mores with simple ingredients such as milk chocolate, graham crackers, and marshmallows.

 In this recipe, your version is on the sweeter side with s’mores ingredients.
 S’more stands for “some more,” combining a chocolate bar and toasted marshmallow sandwiched between graham crackers.
-Meanwhile, a quesadilla is a tortilla filled with toppings and heated.
+It is a must-have ingredient for many delicious dessert recipes cooked by the campfire.

 For a bigger batch, prepare the quesadillas separately on the stovetop, and put them on a plate while making others.
 Then move all the cooked ones onto the skillet, top with cinnamon sugar and marshmallow, and broil them together.
 It’s best to enjoy these desserts while they’re warm.

 Total time: 50 minutes

 Peach cobbler is one of the first Texas desserts to appear on the table in summer.
 Peach cobbler is a delightful sweet that comes in a ramekin, with a Texan twist recipe.
 Seasonal juicy peach filling with a pancake batter creates an unusual but delicious Texas-style peach cobbler.